 Most of the laws associated with discrimination and accessibility don’t actually define standards to adhere to, so getting to know the Web Content Accessibility Guidelines (WCAG) of the World Wide Web Consortium (W3C) is a useful tool to measure your website’s accommodation level.
 There are 12 guidelines based on four principals: perceivability, operability, understandability and robustness.
 The WCAG uses those guidelines to grade sites between A-level, AA-level or AAA-level, from lowest to highest success grade.

-Five years ago, most professional services firmed stopped at A-grade level.
+Five years ago, most professional services firms stopped at A-grade level.
 Recently, many have been working toward a AA-grade, which is the advised standard by the EU.

 While very few professional services organizations pursue a AAA grade, it is important to consider all of your options when examining your site.